Existing home in the Netherlands, converted to zero energy

 The total cost of the PV installation + heat pump is around € 15,000.
 These are the costs after deduction of the grants.
 It is easy to see, that with former monthly gas and electricity bills of approximately € 210, sustainable in this way is not “expensive”, but quickly payed back.

-19 Responses to “Existing home in the Netherlands, converted to zero energy”
+19 replies on “Existing home in the Netherlands, converted to zero energy”

 Experts agree electric radiant floor heating is one of the best ways to heat a home on a number of levels.
 When energy efficiency, cost effectiveness, environmental cleanliness and conservation come into play, radiant heating systems can do it all.